 Such liens influence whether and when a lender will loan money to you.
-Say you’re a retail shop, and a lender has filed a UCC lien on the fixtures in your retail space.
-You cannot pledge the fixtures as collateral on another loan until you pay off the first loan.
+For example, if you own a retail shop and a lender has filed a UCC lien on the fixtures in your retail space, you can’t pledge the fixtures as collateral on another loan until you pay off the first.

 Business Credit Score

 Based on the information in your report, each business credit agency will issue your business a score that predicts payment behavior.
 What counts as “a good score” depends on the bureau that’s reporting your credit.
 For more information on your business credit score, read our article on how business credit scores work.